Bill-Remy/MechaCar_Statistical_Analysis/README.md

 **Results and Conclusions

-After completion of all three testing parts, the Marketing team will utilize the regression model developed in Part I to evaluate the parameters of city fuel mileage and "driveability" to determine if pricing of MechaCar is in line with market expectations.
-If warraned the Marketing team will test various price scenarios to examine changes to mileage performance or suspension to evaluate pricing elasticity.
+After completing the three testing parts, the Marketing team will utilize the regression model developed in Part I to evaluate the parameters of city fuel mileage and "driveability" to determine if pricing of MechaCar is in line with market expectations.
+If warranted the Marketing team will test various price scenarios to examine changes to mileage performance or suspension to evaluate price elasticity.
 Finally, the Marketing team can develop the Total Value offering of MechaCar to the market for marketing and sales campaigns.